CMD-Oxford/TeXRank/Source Code/Ranker/README.txt

   Main File: FD_TFG_HourlyInspection_Console.m

   Shared Resources and Helper Files:
-    All other .m files in /Source Code TextonDictionaryForRanker.mat
+    All other .m files in Source Code/Ranker TextonDictionaryForRanker.mat
     /MatFiles
     TreeBagger.m (which can be found in WhereYouInstalledMATLAB\MATLAB\RXXXXx\toolbox\stats\stats\@TreeBagger\ja) AND